textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### File-tree components

-Sometimes you may need to show the contents of a folder, or just a sample set of a directory's child materials.
-Marking it up as a regular list misses an opportunity to visually communicate what type of list it is.
-Nor is marking it up as a `code` block appropriate.
-Instead, use one of the two available class selectors described in the next sections, depending on scope of list.
+There may be times you want to show the contents of a directory, or more of the package tree itself.
+Marking up content like this as `code` is inappropriate.
+And when marked up as regular lists, it’s hard to know for sure how to format the lists or their child items.
+And regular lists are a lost opportunity to add distinction.

+You now can style such lists using specific selectors:

+* `{:.directory--open}` on parent directories
+* `{:.directory}` on child directories
+* `{:.document}` on files
+* `{:.list--tree}` for the list block

+These selectors are demonstrated in the next two sections for the two kinds of file-tree examples you may want to show.

-And remember, *always* add file extensions on file names, and *never* add inline formatting on list items.
-When the tree stylings are used, the inline formatting (e.g. making paths and files italic in regular text) is unnecessary.
+Remember: *always* add file extensions on file names, and *never* add inline formatting on list items when items are not a mix of text types.

 #### Full tree scope

-If you need to show an entire tree, or a directory with its subdirectories expanded as well, for example:
+File tree scope implies showing one or more open directories and all or some of their child items, for example:

-* {: .directory--open} parent_directory
+* {:.directory--open} parent_directory
-  * {: .directory} child_directory1
+  * {:.directory} child_directory1
   * . . .
-  * {: .directory--open} child_directory4
+  * {:.directory--open} child_directory4
-    * {: .document} file1.ext
+    * {:.document} file1.ext
-    * {: .document} file2.ext
+    * {:.document} file2.ext
-    * {: .document} file3.ext
+    * {:.document} file3.ext
   * . . .
-{: .list--tree}

-Use this Kramdown IAL:
+{:.list--tree}

+Using the selectors provided for this type of content, apply them using Kramdown’s inline attributes notation like this:

 ```
-* {: .directory--open} parent_directory
+* {:.directory--open} parent_directory
-  * {: .directory} child_directory1
+  * {:.directory} child_directory1
   * . . .
-  * {: .directory--open} child_directory4
+  * {:.directory--open} child_directory4
-    * {: .document} file1.ext
+    * {:.document} file1.ext
-    * {: .document} file2.ext
+    * {:.document} file2.ext
-    * {: .document} file3.ext
+    * {:.document} file3.ext
   * . . .
-{: .list--tree}
+{:.list--tree}
 ```

-This will present the nested lists as a file tree structure.
-The top-post parent will be indicated by a right-facing arrow, and folder association lines will replace bullets on all child items.
-The font size will be slightly smaller than regular text.
+Again, make sure file names include their type extensions, and do not add formatting inline.

 #### Single directory scope

-If you want to just show the contents of a single directory, without including the parent directory or showing expanded subdirectories (i.e. a non-nested list), for example:
+Single directory scope implies all or some of the contents of one directory only.
+While you could include the parent directory at the top, as demonstrated in the previous example, it’s easier to exclude it in this case to avoid needing a nested list, thus the parent-child relationship lines are dropped as well:

 * . . .
-* {: .directory} subdirectory2
+* {:.directory} subdirectory2
-* {: .directory} subdirectory3
+* {:.directory} subdirectory3
 * . . .
-* {: .directory} subdirectory5
+* {:.directory} subdirectory5
 * . . .
-* {: .document} file1.ext
+* {:.document} file1.ext
-* {: .document} file2.ext
+* {:.document} file2.ext
 * . . .
-{: .list--tree}

-Use this Kramdown IAL:
+{:.list--tree}

+The code to copy and modify is:

 ```
 * . . .
-* {: .directory} subdirectory2
+* {:.directory} subdirectory2
-* {: .directory} subdirectory3
+* {:.directory} subdirectory3
 * . . .
-* {: .directory} directory5
+* {:.directory} subdirectory5
 * . . .
-* {: .document} file1.ext
+* {:.document} file1.ext
-* {: .document} file2.ext
+* {:.document} file2.ext
 * . . .
 {: .list--tree}
 ```

-This has the same font styling as a full tree display, but there are no association lines or bullets otherwise on items.